Garfield: The Movie: Production

-Jim Carrey was considered for the role of Jon Arbuckle.
-Jennifer Garner and Angelina Jolie were considered for the role of Liz, but both dropped out with busy schedules.
-Brad Dourif, Thomas Lennon, and Michael Ironside were considered to play Happy Chapman.
-Ironside was cast, but he dropped out after one day for unknown reasons, and Lennon was busy on Reno 911.
-Jack Nicholson was considered for the role of Garfield; he was the only candidate besides Bill Murray.
+Thom Huge had retired in 2001, so Jon Arbuckle needed a new voice actor.
+Jim Carrey was considered for his role.
+Ewan McGregor, Chris Rock, Jack Black, Hugh Jackman, Adam Sandler, Martin Lawrence, Ryan Reynolds, Will Ferrell, and Ben Stiller were also considered for the role as Jon, but all dropped out, with Ferrell and Stiller already being busy with Anchorman and Dodgeball, respectively.
+Jennifer Garner, Ashley Judd, Halle Berry, Jennifer Aniston, Christina Ricci, Natalie Portman, Jessica Alba, Angelina Jolie, Catherine Zeta-Jones, and Cameron Diaz were considered for the role of Liz, but all dropped out.
+Brad Dourif, Stephen Root, Thomas Lennon, and Michael Ironside were considered to play Happy Chapman.
+Ironside was cast, but he dropped out after one day for unknown reasons.
+Lennon was busy on Reno 911!, and Root also dropped out in favor of Dodgeball.
+Lorenzo Music died 3 years earlier, so Garfield also needed a new voice actor.
+Jack Nicholson was considered for his role; he was the only candidate besides Bill Murray.
 According to Murray's Reddit AMA, he was interested in voicing the titular character because he mistook the screenplay writer's name, Joel Cohen, for Joel Coen of the Coen brothers.
 He accepted the role, briefly skimming through the script.
 Co-writer Alec Sokolow disputed Murray's claim in 2014: "He knew it was not Joel Coen well before he met Joel Cohen.
 It's a funny take.
 And it kind of defends him against the criticism of making such an overtly commercial film.
 But, it's complete horse shit."
 According to Jim Davis, Murray recorded his dialogue in his apartment in New York City and on the set of The Life Aquatic with Steve Zissou in Greece.

 Principal photography began on March 10 and wrapped on June 12, 2003.
 The animation for Garfield was produced by Rhythm & Hues Studios.
 Visual effects were produced by SW Digital, Pixel Magic and The Orphanage.

 The film's score was composed by Canadian composer Christophe Beck.
-The soundtrack album was released through Bulletproof Records on October 19, 2004.
+The soundtrack album was released through Bulletproof Records on October 19, 2004, the same day as its home video release.
+The soundtrack contained the Baha Men single, "Holla!", which also appeared on the film's opening and end credits, which was also the name of the band's album that was released the same month on the film's theatrical release.